PNNL-CompBio/spammR/README.md

 ### 1. Produce a spatial heatmap for a chosen feature from the data
 SpammR function to be used: spatialPlot_feature(...)

-What this function does?
-Plots feature values for a single feature as a heatmap on an x-y coordinate system
+This function plots feature values for a single feature as a heatmap on an x-y coordinate system

 First, define parameters needed for this plotting.
 Example:
 ``` r